 City on a Hill’s Network Office will operate remotely beginning March 16 to ensure our operational functions continue, and to prepare for eventual re-opening of our schools.
 If you have any questions during this time, please call (617) 533-9471 or email firstname.lastname@example.org.

-All teachers and school-based administrators will be out of the building for the entirety of the closure, though they will offer 5 hours per week to be available remotely to students via phone or email.
-Instructions on how to reach their teachers will be included in their packets.
+All teachers and school-based administrators will be out of the building for the entirety of the closure, though they will offer 5 hours per week to be available remotely to students via phone or email through the end of the 2019-2020 school year.

 Our Commitment to Diversity and Inclusion

 In addition to the above health and logistical concerns, we want to acknowledge that due to its origins in Wuhan, China, this virus has been racialized.
 There have already been incidents nationwide of increased racism and xenophobia against those of Asian and Pacific Islander descent.
 We want to acknowledge that CoaH community members of Asian or Pacific Islander descent may experience this, and that discrimination of any kind is not tolerated in our community.

 - Centers for Disease Control (CDC)

 - Internet Essentials from Comcast (FREE INTERNET) – (855) 846-8376